 The family nurse practitioner program at Saint Louis University prepares students to provide primary health care to patients of all ages.
 Students will help prevent disease, assess and manage acute and chronic health problems, and consult and refer patients within the health care system.
 This program emphasizes quality relationships with patients, families and communities, as well as education and coordination of services aimed at specific health outcomes.

-A minimum of 15 credits are required for completion of a post-master's nurse practitioner certificate program.
+A minimum of 15 credits is required for completion of a post-master's nurse practitioner certificate program.
 The total number of credits varies, depending on the particular certificate pursued.

 Upon completion of the post-master's N.P. certificate program, you will qualify to take certification exams through the American Nurses Credentialing Center, Pediatric Nursing Certification Board or the American Academy of Nurse Practitioners.

-International students on a F1 or J1 Student visa are not eligible for admission, as these programs are conducted entirely online.
+International students on F1 or J1 student visas are not eligible for admission, as these programs are conducted entirely online.
 For additional information, contact the Office of International Services.